abertschi/graalphp/README.md

 # A PHP implementation built on GraalVM
 Graalphp is an experimental just-in-time (JIT) compiler and runtime for PHP 7.4+.
-It is hosted on Truffle and GraalVM.
 This is a thesis project at ETH Zurich.

 ### Abstract
   PHP is a popular, weakly typed, general purpose programming